Skip to main content

 For the normal quickstart flow, you do not need host Node.js, pnpm, Foundry, or Gradle; the required tooling runs in Docker.

-Clone the Lineth monorepo, then run:
+Clone the Lineth monorepo, then run the wizard:

 git clone https://github.com/LFDT-Lineth/lineth-monorepo.git